 I didn’t have the opportunity to check out this museum myself; however, locals told me that it’s a good one for introducing travelers to the many-layered history of the city.

-Across the street from the Philharmonic and the Shah Abbas Mosque, the Ganja Mall is a new complex which is great for both locals and tourists who want to relax and do a bit of mall shopping.
+Across the street from the Philharmonic and the Shah Abbas Mosque, the Ganja Mall is a new complex that is great for both locals and tourists who want to relax and do a bit of mall shopping.
 Or mall drinking, which is my personal preference.

 German Lutheran Church